Who Is Liable for a Truck Accident?

 Unfortunately, certain parties sometimes fail to adhere to the legal standard of care necessary to prevent harm.
 When just one person breaches their duty of care, it can lead to severe accidents that can permanently change people’s lives.
 At Hollis Law Firm, we believe that accident victims deserve to recover fair compensation.
 Contact our firm today to start building a strong claim in pursuit of a favorable outcome.

-When there’s a truck accident, liability may seem obvious.
+When there’s a commercial truck accident, liability may seem obvious.
 However, while the truck driver may seem like the clear answer, this is not always the case.
-Something that makes truck accidents particularly challenging is that there’s possibly more than one liable party.
+Something that makes commercial truck accidents particularly challenging is that there’s possibly more than one liable party.
+Thorough investigations are needed to identify all potentially responsible parties, and preserving evidence, including data from the truck’s black box and other critical documents, is crucial to establish fault and support personal injury claims.
 There are numerous parties or combinations of parties that could be held liable, consisting of the following:

 The Truck Driver